Register here for FREE training to treat Opioid Use Disorder (OUD)

 and qualify for the waiver to prescribe buprenorphine.

-This free training for providers will be conducted by the American Society of Addiction Medicine (ASAM)* and includes:
+NH Healthy Families is sponsoring a FREE online training for providers to qualify for the waiver to prescribe buprenorphine.
+This training will be conducted by the American Society of Addiction Medicine (ASAM).**

 Four hours of online training at your own pace